The Flame of Hope Comes to Switzerland

 As with all Special Olympics World Games, the “Host Town Program” takes place over four days before the opening ceremony.
 The more than 100 delegations from various nations will be spread across all cantons to prepare for their assignments and get to know Switzerland.
 The “Host Town Program” aims to help the delegations establish contacts with the local population, especially schoolchildren, build personal relationships, and experience inclusion in Swiss society firsthand.
 It takes place in locations that are important for Swiss tourism.

-The Special Olympics World Winter Games 2029 are a platform for athletes with cognitive disabilities and will help Switzerland become a more inclusive society.
+The Special Olympics World Winter Games Switzerland 2029 are a platform for athletes with cognitive disabilities and will help Switzerland become a more inclusive society.

 Martin Pfister, Head of the Federal Department of Defence, Civil Protection and Sport